 Not as obvious in the data but just as critical is the spirit of ONA, which welcomes non-traditional members and fosters community, out-of-the-box thinking and excitement about the future of journalism and informed citizen engagement.

-ONA already offers a variety of online and in-person trainings and exposure to the latest technology and how to use it; our new website brings these valuable resources to a wider audience.
+ONA already offers a variety of online and in-person trainings and exposure to the latest technology and how to use it; our website brings these valuable resources to a wider audience.
 Members are offered access to expertise and best practices from the most innovative minds in the business.

 Training and networking